0xAliHn/kotlin-for-android-developers/function.md

 # Function

-Function (our Java method) can use the `fun` keyword to define:
+Functions (our methods in Java) are declared just using the `fun` keyword:

 ```kotlin
 fun onCreate(savedInstanceState: Bundle?) {
 }
 ```

-If you do not specify its return value, it will return `Unit`, similar to `void` in Java, but `Unit` is a real object.
-You can of course also specify any other return type:
+It you don’t specify a return value, it will return `Unit`, similar to `void` in Java, though this is really an object.
+You can, of course, specify any type as a return value:

 ```kotlin
 fun add(x: Int, y: Int) : Int {